 - Add salt, pepper, and basil.

 - Pour pasta and sauce into a large serving bowl.
-Sprinkle remaining basil all over the top.
+Sprinkle the remaining basil all over the top.
 (I skipped this step.)

 This recipe is great as a side dish or eaten by itself.